University of Wisconsin–La Crosse: Athletics

-The University of Wisconsin–La Crosse maintains programs in several sports including indoor and outdoor track, cross country, gymnastics, and football, competing in the Wisconsin Intercollegiate Athletic Conference (WIAC), which is in the NCAA's Division III.
-UWL holds membership affiliation in the National Collegiate Athletic Association (NCAA), The Association of Intercollegiate Athletics for Women (AIAW), The National Association of Intercollegiate Athletics, and the National Collegiate Gymnastics Association (NCGA).
+The University of Wisconsin–La Crosse maintains programs in several sports including indoor and outdoor track, cross country, gymnastics, and football, competing in the Wisconsin Intercollegiate Athletic Conference (WIAC), which is in NCAA Division III.
+UWL holds membership affiliation with the National Collegiate Athletic Association, the Association of Intercollegiate Athletics for Women, the National Association of Intercollegiate Athletics, and the National Collegiate Gymnastics Association.

-UWL has student athletes participating on 19 teams, won 72 national titles in the following categories:
+UWL has student-athletes participating on 19 teams that have won 72 national titles.
 UWL has also won 391 Wisconsin Intercollegiate Athletic Conference championships.
 UWL is one of only six institutions in NCAA Division III history to finish in the top 20 all 10 years of the Directors' Cup, which includes all 433 NCAA Division III schools.
-UWL has won WIAC Conference Championships in the following categories:

-UWL has won 27 men's track and field titles, the most in Division III history.
-The Eagles have won 14 indoor and 10 outdoor championships, both ranking first in the nation.
-The Eagles have now swept the indoor and outdoor titles in the same season 10 times (1988, 1991–1993, 1997, 2001–2004 and, 2006).

-The university won the NCAA Division III "triple crown" in 2001–2002, claiming the men's cross country title, men's indoor track and field title and men's outdoor track & field championship.
-The university is one of two NCAA Division III institutions to win the "triple crown" (the other being North Central College during 2009–2010).
-The Eagles also captured the 2005 NCAA Division III cross country title, the third in school history (1996, 2001).

-The gymnastics team has won 12 national titles, a record in the NCGA, as well as a record 20 WIAC titles.
-UWL won its sixth consecutive National Collegiate Gymnastics Association (NCGA) Championship in 2006.

-The Eagles won seven Wisconsin Intercollegiate Athletic Conference (WIAC) titles in 2005–2006 and finished in the top four in 16 of 18 sports.
-UWL also had nine WIAC Scholar Athletes last year and eight WIAC Coach of the Year honors.
 The Eagles had 203 All-WIAC honors in 2005–2006.

 The UWL football team plays its home games at Veterans Memorial Stadium.
-In 2009 The football stadium and outdoor track was replaced by a new timed outdoor track, a football turf field, a new 10,000+ seat stadium/press box/field lights, plus surrounding soccer/athletic fields.
+The Eagles have won 34 WIAC titles and 3 national titles, the NAIA Division II title in 1985 and the NCAA Division III titles in 1992 and 1995.
+In 2009 The football stadium and outdoor track were replaced by a new timed outdoor track, a football turf field, a new 10,000+ seat stadium/press box/field lights, plus surrounding soccer/athletic fields.

-The university also has sports represented at the club level, including men's and women's lacrosse, men's and women's rugby union, men's soccer, baseball and many others.